INTRODUCTION

 harlot, Babylon.

-will be just like Sodom and Egypt.
+like Sodom and Egypt.
 Sodom

-represents unrestrained evil passions and Egypt
+represents unrestrained evil passions

-represents hardness of heart (as manifested by
+heart (as manifested by

 Pharaoh).
-Both Sodom and Egypt passed the
+Both Sodom and Egypt

-point of no return, they committed the
+passed the point of no return, they

-unpardonable sin.
-Babylon will do the
+Babylon will do the same.

-same.
 Babylon will war against the saints,

-kill the two witnesses and think they have done
+kill the two witnesses and think they

-God a favor.
-The Jews and Romans crucified
+have done God a favor.
+The Jews

-Jesus in this same state of mind!
+same state of mind!

 - Analogous